 - Write a story to go with the following title — Hospital On The Hill

 - WAVES — There are lots of different kinds, ocean waves, brain waves, radio waves, etc. Pick one and write about it.

 - How about you set a story here

 Sign up below to receive Last Word LexC’s Book of Prompts and get monthly updates from me.

 One of the things I’ve noticed about Rushdie’s writing is how much he includes from his own life in his fiction.
-Some of these things are very clear, like basing a major character in Fury on his then wife Padma Lakshimi.
+Some of these things are very clear, like basing a major character in Fury on his then-wife Padma Lakshimi.
 But other’s I only realized after reading his memoir, Joseph Anton.
-Reading it I found several instances of people, events and even dialogue that was very similar, if not exactly the same, to what I had read in his fiction.
-For example when he relates telling his father he is going to be a writer.
+Reading it I found several instances of people, events, and even dialogue that was very similar, if not exactly the same, to what I had read in his fiction.
+For example, when he relates telling his father he is going to be a writer.
 Clearly disappointed his father says, “What am I going to tell my friends?”
-A line that appears in The Satanic Verses.
+The same reaction his character’s father in The Satanic Verses, to his career choice.

 There are many more examples, he specifically points out experiences and the stories inspired by them, and characters based on those close to him.
 He seems to have no problem using his life and those around him as source material for his writing.
 This is something I have always struggled with.
 I never felt right including people or events from my life in my writing and avoided it at all costs.
 Part of it was insecurity, I don’t even like writing about myself in nonfiction.
 But really it was self-doubt about my ability as a writer.
 It seems too easy to fictionalize elements of my life and take myself seriously as a writer.
 I also worried about what other people would think.
 Like I wouldn’t or couldn’t be considered a good writer if I couldn’t come up with everything in a story from imagination.